 The distinctive features of the course include:

-- The opportunity for students to learn in a School that is well respected within the radiography profession
+- The opportunity for you to learn in a School that is well respected within the radiography profession

 - The involvement of research-active and clinical staff in Programme design and delivery

 - The emphasis on independent learning in a research-led environment